 It’s not that the Texas Coast is my best friend.
 It’s several best friends, each with her own Gulf of Mexico personality.
 I hang out with each, depending on what I’m in the mood for: sailing, shopping, fishing or just walking the shoreline, feeling the waves tickle my feet.
 Regardless, I know I’ll sink into some serious relaxation and dive into dining.
 Come with me.

-For a luxurious experience and plenty to do, this is your beach.
-The San Luis Resort, with its spa, fitness center, restaurants and pool with swim-up bars, has long been a seaside star, but its five-suite enclave Villas at the Sun Luis (5222 Seawall Blvd, villasatsanluisresort.com), tucked at the edge of hotel, takes pampering to a new level in these graceful, 800-square-foot hideaways with a private pool, bar and staff.
+The San Luis Resort, with its spa, fitness center, restaurants and pool with swim-up bars, has long been a seaside star, but its five-suite enclave Villas at the San Luis (5222 Seawall Blvd., villasatsanluisresort.com), tucked at the edge of hotel, takes pampering to a new level in these graceful, 800-square-foot hideaways with a private pool, bar and staff.